Best Fiber Supplement for Constipation

 3. Wheat Dextrin

-What It Is: Wheat dextrin is a soluble fiber derived from wheat starch.
+What It Is: A soluble fiber derived from wheat starch.

 4. Inulin

-What It Is: Inulin is a soluble fiber from plants like chicory root.
+What It Is: A prebiotic soluble fiber derived from plants such as chicory root.

-Should I Take a Fiber Supplement if I’m Constipated?
+Should I Take a Fiber Supplement if I Am Constipated?

 What Fiber Supplements Soften Stool?